본문 바로가기

 The Dark War Between Marvel and DC

-The battle for supremacy in the superhero market seemed to be shaping up with Marvel dominating the first half of the year and DC the second, but Marvel has raised the stakes, extending the front lines into winter.
-Marvel's "Avengers: Doomsday," originally scheduled for release on May 1, has been dramatically postponed to December 18 to allow for a longer post-production period and higher quality.
-The mere fact that Robert Downey Jr. returns, not as Iron Man but as the ultimate villain Doctor Doom, has electrified audiences worldwide.
-This is Marvel's last card to escape its current crisis.
+The battle for supremacy in the superhero market seemed to be divided between Marvel in the first half of the year and DC in the second half.
+However, Marvel has extended the frontlines into winter by making a bold move.
+The release of Marvel's "Avengers: Doomsday," originally scheduled for May 1, has been postponed to December 18 to allow for more time in post-production and to enhance the film's quality.
+The mere fact that Robert Downey Jr. returns, not as Iron Man but as the ultimate villain Doctor Doom, has already set the world abuzz.
+This is Marvel's last card to escape its crisis.

-The summer box office throne is being targeted by Tom Holland.
-"Spider-Man: Brand New Day," set for release in July, will follow Peter Parker's growth as a college student.
-Given that the previous film, "Spider-Man: No Way Home," achieved a phenomenal $1.9 billion in revenue even during the pandemic, this new installment is also considered a core tentpole that will support the Marvel Universe.
+The summer box office throne is targeted by Tom Holland.
+"Spider-Man: Brand New Day," opening in July, will depict Peter Parker's growth as a college student.
+Given that the previous installment, "Spider-Man: No Way Home," achieved a phenomenal $1.9 billion in revenue even during the pandemic, this film is also considered a key tentpole that will support the backbone of the Marvel Universe.

-In response, DC Studios is competing with the weight of its "dark hero."
-"The Batman Part 2," opening in October and starring Robert Pattinson, promises a noir detective story that delves into the depths of Gotham City.
-Earlier, in June, the highly anticipated "Supergirl: Woman of Tomorrow" under James Gunn's leadership will be unveiled, aiming to revive the DC Universe.
+In response, DC Studios is competing with the weight of its "dark heroes."
+"The Batman Part 2," set for release in October and starring Robert Pattinson, promises a noir detective story that delves into the depths of Gotham City.
+Earlier, in June, the ambitious "Supergirl: Woman of Tomorrow" under James Gunn's leadership will be unveiled, aiming to revive the DC Universe.

 Hollywood Bets on "Certainty Over Adventure"...
 Wagering on Billion-Dollar Nostalgia From the left, still cut from the movie Super Mario Bros., still cut from the movie Toy Story 4.

-Woody, the Minions, and Mario...
+Woody, Minions, and Mario...
 The Animation Money Game

 The animation market targeting family audiences is shaping up to be a "reunion of legends."
-Nintendo's plumber brothers will kick things off.
-"Super Mario Brothers 2," opening on April 3, plans to dominate the spring box office, building on the $1.3 billion success of its predecessor.
+Nintendo's plumber brothers will open the season.
+"Super Mario Brothers 2," set for release on April 3, plans to dominate the spring box office by continuing the $1.3 billion success story of its predecessor.

-Regarding this high-stakes showdown, Variety commented, "This year's animation lineup boasts a powerful fandom that spans all generations, making it highly likely to join the global $1 billion club."
+With these high-stakes showdowns, Variety commented, "This year's animation lineup boasts powerful fandoms across all generations, making it highly likely that several films will join the global $1 billion club."

 Hollywood Bets on "Certainty Over Adventure"...
 Wagering on Billion-Dollar Nostalgia Movie 'Odyssey' Still Cut